-1. A person may, by a civil/administrative procedure, request and obtain compensation for damages caused by procedural actions carried out unlawfully,

-2. A person may, by a civil procedure, request indemnification of the damages incurred.
+- 1. A person may, by a civil/administrative procedure, request and obtain compensation for damages caused by procedural actions carried out unlawfully, and by illegal decisions. - 2.
+A person may, by a civil procedure, request indemnification of the damages incurred.